 (5) Quarterly changes: Percent change compounded at annual rate is

-published in the news release are rounded to one decimal place for
+in the news release are rounded to one decimal place for convenience.

-convenience.
-Annual changes: Percent change is calculated using annual
+Annual changes: Percent change is calculated using annual indexes to

 (6) Unit nonlabor costs include consumption of fixed capital, taxes on